melvinthemok/apartment-database/readme.md

 * Count the total number of properties where the owner_id is between 1 and 3.
 * Show all of the properties in alphabetical order that are not named Archstone and do not have an id of 3 or 5.
 * Show the highest age of all owners.
-* Show the name of all owners whose name starts with an E.
 * List all properties sorted by the owners names